xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 As we left  the  parser,  though,  there  was one big hole in our
 capabilities:  we  did  not  address  the  issue  of  the  branch condition.
-To fill the void,  I  introduced to you a dummy parse routine called Condition, which only served as a place-keeper for the real thing.
+To fill the void,  I  introduced to you a dummy parse routine called `Condition`, which only served as a place-keeper for the real thing.

-One of the things we'll do in this session is  to  plug that hole by expanding Condition into a true parser/translator.
+One of the things we'll do in this session is  to  plug that hole by expanding `Condition` into a true parser/translator.

 ## The Plan